sefaKscu/TopDownRPG/README.md

 # TopDownRPG
  Simple TopDown PixelArt RPG

+ Goal of this projects is Creating InventorySystem and StatSystem that interacts cleanly.
+ Improved versions of these systems will be included in my own Core Library.
+So I can easly implement these core functionality and data types to my other projects.

 Most of the sprites and tilesets are placeholders from opengameart.com Character Sprites and animation from LPC set.